fbpx

 Those closer to the center get to dump their sadness on those further out, and those further out are to comfort those closer in.

-(At times, people break this rule and someone further out tries to make the person further take care of them.
+(At times, people break this rule and someone further out tries to make the person closer to the center take care of them.
 It doesn’t work out well.)

 *** – Ooops – ***

 Like really stupid and insulting things.
-In an “can you believe they could say that” kind of way.
+In a “can you believe they could say that” kind of way.

-Email me a list with the stupidest ones.
+Email me a list of the stupidest things.

-This way when you hear “<INSENSITIVE PHRASE>,” instead of getting offended, you might think instead, “Oooh, I’m going to make Rabbi Brian laugh.”
+This way, when you hear “No one really liked your grandfather anyway,” instead of getting offended, you might think, “Oooh, I’m going to make Rabbi Brian laugh.”

 *** – Walk around the block – ***